metablaster/WindowsFirewallRuleset/docs/README.md

 Note that `Scripts\Complete-Firewall.ps1` is automatically called by `Scripts\Deploy-Firewall.ps1`

 - Some scripts require you (network adapter) to be connected to network, for example to determine IPv4 broadcast address.
-(Otherwise errors may be generated without completing the task)
+(Otherwise errors may be generated)

 [Table of Contents](#table-of-contents)